The Woman in Cabin 10 Book Review. Plot, Ending, and Is It Worth Reading?

 We had a genuinely good discussion on this one.
 The unreliable narrator device lands differently depending on how much patience you have for it, and we do not all have the same amount.
 We also got into whether Lo's mental health history made her less credible or just more vulnerable, and whether the story would have played out the same way if the character at the center of it were a man.
 That conversation got interesting.

-Who should read it:
+Who should read it

-- If you want multiple perspectives
+- You want multiple perspectives

 Podcast Episode